 SolarWinds and Qualys are not the only cyberattacks to leverage the software supply chain, and we’ll certainly see more of this type of attack.
 The hyper-connected supply chain requires more attention than ever to secure and security models must adapt to reflect that.

-Contact us today to learn more about supply chain threat detection and see how ThreatWarrior protects your network and software supply chain from constantly-evolving cyber threats.
+Contact us today to learn how to protect your supply chain with network detection and response solutions and see how ThreatWarrior protects your network and software supply chain from constantly-evolving cyber threats.

-To access tools, resources, and more information about National Supply Chain Integrity Month, visit CISA here.
+To access tools, resources, and more information about National Supply Chain Integrity Month, visit CISA.
+(4)